zalando-stups/essentials/README.md

-# essentials
+# ESSENTIALS

-ESSENTIALS is the repository for resource types and OAuth 2.0 scopes in the STUPS ecosystem
+ESSENTIALS is the repository for resource types and OAuth 2.0 scopes in the STUPS ecosystem.